-What is Visual Tracking?
+What is Visual Tracking

 Visual tracking is typically defined as the ability to efficiently move the eyes from left to right (or right to left, up and down, and circular motions) OR focusing on an object as it moves across a person’s visual field.

 Visual Tracking Exercises

 Using visual tracking exercises like the one described below can be a powerful way to use eye exercises to improve vision in kids.
-THese are the visual skills needed not for visual acuity, but rather, those unseen visual problems that impact visual processing skills.
+These are the visual skills needed not for visual acuity, but rather, those unseen visual problems that impact visual processing skills.